How We Test Massage Guns – Our Review Process Explained

 We ensure that all devices are tested under the same conditions to get accurate results for every device.

-We do all the tests in one designated room.
+We conduct all tests in a designated room.
 We mount the devices on a dedicated holder that is attached to a heavy-duty table.
-This ensures that devices remain stable even when the vibration is high (higher speeds).
+This ensures that devices remain stable even when vibration is high (at higher speeds).

-This is especially needed when we are trying to measure the percussions per minute using a laser device.
+This is especially necessary when trying to measure percussions per minute using a laser device.
 It also helps when we are measuring the noise levels.

-We use acoustic wall panels to reduce external noise and ensure the best repeatability.
+We utilize acoustic wall panels to minimize external noise and ensure optimal repeatability.

 The Testing Process

-Before we test a device we prepare it first.
+Before we test a massage gun, we prepare it first.
 The preparation involves making sure the device has no defects.
-We ensure the batteries are fully charged as well.
+We also ensure the batteries are fully charged.

-We use the ball or flat attachments when checking for stall force, noise levels, and percussions per minute.
+We use the ball or flat attachments when checking for stall force, noise levels, and percussions per minute (PPM).
 We take multiple measurements of each parameter to eliminate potential random errors.

 Collecting Feedback from Professionals

-We may do all the tests but we don’t just rely on our own opinion.
-Instead, we share the devices with our experts regularly.
+We may do all the tests, but we don’t just rely on our own opinion.
+Instead, we regularly share the devices with our experts.
 We then collect their feedback after a few weeks of testing.

-Without such priceless insights from practicing professionals, we wouldn’t be able to create trustworthy buying advice posts like Chiropractor Massage Gun or Physical Therapist Massage Gun
+Without such priceless insights from practicing professionals, we wouldn’t be able to create trustworthy buying advice posts, such as those for Chiropractor Massage Gun or Physical Therapist Massage Gun.

 You may have noticed that we award review stars at the end of each massage gun review.